 Adam Smith was not a laissez-faire anarchist.
-Rather he prescribed limited government and a trust in the actions of the enlighten self interest of individuals rather over government to guide the market to equilibrium.
+Rather he prescribed limited government and trust in the actions of the enlightened self-interest of individuals rather over the government to guide the market to equilibrium.

 Government should limit its activities to administer justice, enforcing private property rights, and defending the nation against aggression.

 Three main roles of government in Adam Smith: